-Recent opera performances include Frasquita in a tour of Carmen with Jeunesses Musicales du Canada, Blondchen in Die Entführung aus dem Serail with Opera Nova Scotia, and a return to Merola Opera Centre in San Francisco to sing Lady with a Hand Mirror in Postcard from Morocco and the cover for Serpetta in La Finta Giardiniera.
-Suzanne also performed the role of Morgana in Alcina with Pocket Opera of New York, and Rosina in Il barbiere di Siviglia with Merola.
+Recent seasons have included a return to Merola Opera Centre in San Francisco to sing Lady with a Hand Mirror in Postcard from Morocco and the cover for Serpetta in La Finta Giardiniera.
+She also performed the role of Morgana in Alcina with Pocket Opera of New York, and Rosina in Il barbiere di Siviglia with Merola.
 Other roles included Gretel in Hansel and Gretel with the Prince George Symphony, and Tytania in A Midsummer Night's Dream with the Banff Opera program.

-Suzanne has sung in numerous international competitions, including New York's George London Competition, where she was a finalist in both 2010 and 2012 and received the Canadian Encouragement Award.
+Suzanne has sung in numerous international competitions, winning First Place and the Audience Choice award in the 2015 National Opera Association Voice Competition, Artist division, in North Carolina, and delighting the audience in her quarter-finalist recital in the 2015 Montreal International Voice Competition.
+She was a finalist in both 2010 and 2012 in New York's George London Competition and received the Canadian Encouragement Award.
 She has also twice received the Prix Lyrique Hariclea Darclée-Michel Buruiana with Jeunes Ambassadeurs Lyriques, and was regional prize winner in the 2009 Metropolitan Opera National Council Auditions.
-She was a semi-finalist for the Ningbo International Vocal Competition in China; a finalist in Spazio Musica, Orvieto, Italy, and a semi-finalist for the Marmande International Vocal Competition in France.
+She has won two Jacqueline Desmarais Foundation awards and was a semi-finalist for the Ningbo International Vocal Competition in China; a finalist in Spazio Musica, Orvieto, Italy, and a semi-finalist for the Marmande International Vocal Competition in France.